PSJorgensen/real-world-economics/real-world-economics-outline.md

     -   Poverty, inequality and a political economy of mental health (Burns 2015)

-            * In particular, neoliberal (market-oriented) political doctrines lead to both increased income inequality and reduced social cohesion.
+        -   In particular, neoliberal (market-oriented) political doctrines lead to both increased income inequality and reduced social cohesion.
 In conclusion, understanding the relationships between politics, poverty, inequality and mental health outcomes requires us to develop a robust, evidence-based â€˜political economy of mental health.â€™
     -   "Social determinants of mental health" (World Health Organization and Calouste Gulbenkian Foundation 2014)

-            * Mental health and many common mental disorders are shaped to a great extent by the social, economic, and physical enviro nments in which people live.
+        -   Mental health and many common mental disorders are shaped to a great extent by the social, economic, and physical environments in which people live.

-            * Social inequalities are associated with increased risk of many common mental disorders.
+        -   Social inequalities are associated with increased risk of many common mental disorders.

-            * scientific consensus is considerable that giving every child the best possible start will generate the greatest societal and mental health benefits.
+        -   scientific consensus is considerable that giving every child the best possible start will generate the greatest societal and mental health benefits.

-            * Action needs to be universal: across the whole of society, and proportionate to need in order to level the social gradient in health outcomes.
+        -   Action needs to be universal: across the whole of society, and proportionate to need in order to level the social gradient in health outcomes.

     -   **Stress and Health: Major Findings and Policy Implications** (Thoits 2010) Third, minority group members are additionally